Micro046/Retinal_Vessel_Segmentation/README.md

 ## 📄 Abstract

-Diabetic retinopathy is a leading cause of blindness, and early detection is vital to prevent vision loss.
 This project proposes an improved deep learning framework for segmenting thick and thin retinal blood vessels using **UNET**.
 The architecture segments thin and thick vessels separately and fuses the outputs for a more accurate binary segmentation map.

 🔗 **Read the full paper here:** [Improved Retinal Vessel Segmentation using UNET (PDF)](https://drive.google.com/file/d/1nLBaWSpJE8SqIQvaecUt61AaZQV6VG7k/view?usp=drive_link)